Schaka/janitorr/README.md

 Janitorr creates symlinks from whatever directory it receives from the arrs' API into the leaving-soon-dir.
 If Radarr finds movies at `/data/media/movies` Janitorr needs to find them at `/data/media/movies` too.
-You need to ensure links can be created from the source (what's available in the arrs) to the destination (leaving-soon).
+You need to ensure links can be created from the source (in the arrs' library) to the destination (leaving-soon).
-Since Janitorr creates the "Leaving Soon" collection for you with the path given in the config file, it needs to be accessible by Jellyfin.
+Since Janitorr creates the "Leaving Soon" collection for you with at path given in the config file.
-If Janitorr thinks the directory can be found at `/somedir/leaving-soon`, Jellyfin needs to find it at `/somedir/leaving-soon` too.
+If Jellyfin/Emby know this directory under a different path than Janitorr, you can just this in your config file.

 ### Docker config